 A Closer Look Between B2B and B2C Marketing Data Techniques

-All marketing was not created equally; there are significant differences between the marketing techniques used towards customers and the marketing techniques used towards other businesses.
-Both customers and businesses have different rational processes regarding their purchase, which requires you to use a completely different type of marketing.
-We compare the difference in B2B marketing data and its B2C counterpart.
+All marketing was not created equally.
+There are significant differences between the marketing techniques used towards customers and the B2B marketing techniques used.
+Both customers and businesses have different rational processes regarding their purchase.
+Therefore this will require you to use a completely different type of marketing.
+So we compare the difference in B2B marketing data and its B2C counterpart.

 Let’s take a closer look at the differences between marketing towards business (B2B) and marketing towards customers.

-You need to answer those questions by providing businesses with marketing materials that use statistics, numbers, and proven facts; the best way is to consider B2B marketing is educating a business about your product.
+You need to answer those questions by providing businesses with marketing materials.
+Which should include statistics, numbers, and proven facts.
+The best way is to consider B2B marketing is educating a business about your product.
 B2B marketing is built on data lists and extensive marketing materials that have significant detail about why your product is a beneficial purchase.
 Pamphlets, presentations, websites and even databases are all common features of B2B data marketing.
 These different forms of marketing help you to get in contact with people who can make decisions at the companies so that you can sell your product to the people who would be interested in it the most.

 Customer marketing, or marketing to a customer, is largely based on appealing to the emotional side of your target- in this case, the customer.
 In short, the customer wants to know why they should buy your product in a way that appeals to their emotions and impulses.
 What effect will your product have on their lives?
 How will it help them?
-Customer don’t want an educational discourse on your product, they want to know what your product will do for them personally in as few words as possible.
+Customers don’t want an educational discourse on your product.
+They want to know what your product will do for them personally in as few words as possible.

 To answer these questions, you will need Customer marketing that appeals to the emotional, impulsive side of customer purchases.
-Using emotion-based words and images is a common feature of Customer marketing, which is typically done through visual-based mediums such as commercials, magazine and public advertisements, and more recently through social media.
+Using emotion-based words and images is a common feature of customer marketing.
+This is typically done through visual-based mediums such as commercials, magazine and public advertisements, and more recently through social media.